 “We identified a pathology in regulatory policy, which was the fact that groups on one side of the debate had absented themselves from important discussions,” says Revesz.
-“That had created an imbalance, and we worked very hard to begin to correct that imbalance.
-I think, to a large extent, we’ve made a significant difference.”
+“That had created an imbalance, and we worked very hard to begin to correct that imbalance, [and] I think, to a large extent, we’ve made a significant difference.”

 In policy briefs, reports, academic articles, and working papers, the prolific Policy Integrity academics write about climate change and energy policy, electricity, jobs and regulation, safety and consumer protection, natural resources, and other key issues.
 Their work is often cited—and they are quoted and published—by major media outlets.